 As our user base grows, the volume of data increases at an ever-increasing rate.
 Our big data platform has evolved to keep pace.
 We currently collect billions of events and five terabytes of behavioral data each day.
 Our architecture consists of mobile SDKs, APIs, Go/Java/Python based services and a data warehouse to store and process close to a petabyte of user data.
 Our Data Science team creates data models and uses visualization tools to make it accessible by both technical and non-technical people.

 We have several practices to keep the data flowing:

 - All of our services are designed to be fault tolerant and highly available.
 Every aspect of the infrastructure is built with failure in mind, because at this scale anything can fail.

 - Our software is verified by automated tests and deployed by continuous deployment tools.
 It is important to have a reproducible testing and deployment pipeline to ensure we deploy our services to production numerous times in a day without being afraid of breaking things.

 - After the code is deployed we monitor our services to ensure that everything is still running smoothly.
 We have an extensive monitoring approach to measure the performance of our services and keep track of failures happening at any part of the pipeline.

-- Once the data arrives its final destination, which is our data warehouse, it is ready for further processing by the Business Intelligence team.
+- Once the data arrives its final destination, which is our data warehouse, it is ready for further processing by the Data Science team.
 At this stage, we create necessary data models and crunch our data down to bite sized, easily digestible data layers to turn this enormous volume into meaningful insights, along with heavily customizable dashboards where our teams can break the data down in the way they like.

 Needless to say, this is only the tip of the iceberg.
 We always assess and reflect on our previous decisions to improve our architecture; because our products, users and the technology itself are always changing.
 We are a part of that change too.